 The Bilingual Bicultural program in Education of the Deaf and Hard of Hearing is accredited by the Council on Education of the Deaf (CED) and is approved by the Utah State Office of Education.
 Graduates are employed as parent advisors, preschool teachers, elementary teachers, high school teachers, supervising teachers, and administrators in programs and schools serving deaf and hard of hearing children across the nation.
 Graduates must apply for teacher licensure in the state in which they are seeking employment.
 Students graduating from this program are eligible for licensure from the Utah State Office of Education in Special Education K-12 with a deaf hard of hearing endorsement as well as certification from the Council on Education of the Deaf.

 The following courses or their equivalent are required for all students seeking the MEd in education of the deaf and hard of hearing:

-Programs of study may include the following courses based upon student need:
+Programs of study include electives from the following courses or approved alternatives: (See Advisor)